A pair of foodies tasked architect Vanessa Fong with bringing light and connectivity to their tired kitchen in a narrow Victorian house

 “To do this we essentially lined both lengths of the house with continuous millwork.
 The kitchen millwork bleeds into the mudroom to create a unified and continuous look – visually expanding the feel of the space.”
 Open shelving puts the chef de maisons’ cookbooks within reach.

-Outside, the addition was clad in refinished wood siding from Maibec, a surprisingly budget-friendly option that has a big visual impact, especially in contrast to the warm, woodsy glow emanating from within the reading nook.
+Outside, the addition was clad in refinished wood siding from Maibec, a surprisingly budget-friendly option that has a big visual impact on the Victorian home, especially in contrast to the warm, woodsy glow emanating from within the reading nook.